-Appropriate respiratory protection MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm, as outlined below and in the Applicator's Manual - RESPIRATORY PROTECTION.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+Appropriate respiratory protection MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, as outlined below and in the Applicator's Manual - RESPIRATORY PROTECTION.
 If a beard or long sideburns interfere with the fit of respiratory protection, they must be shaven.